c-andrey/projects/README.md

 link to access: https://turing.pro.br/andrey/testeM3

-still missing some funcionalities on mobile media query, but it has filters, orders and shopping cart all functionals
+still missing some funcionalities on mobile media query, but it has filters, orders and shopping cart all functionals made it with CSS GRID LAYOUT and pure JavaScript